-Processor: Tablet processors vary widely and are often specific to the manufacturer, such as Apple’s iPad A12X chip and the Qualcomm processors that ship with Samsung tablets.
+Processor: Tablet processors vary widely and are sometimes specific to the manufacturer, such as Apple’s iPad A12X chip.
 You might check out the processor online to see how fast it is and how it compares with others.

 Expandable memory: Some tablets include SD card slots, a handy feature that lets you add storage space as needed.

 LTE connection: When you’re out in the field, you may not want to use available Wi-Fi for online communications.
 LTE connectivity can get you online anywhere.
 You’ll need to add your tablet to your mobile data subscription plan from a wireless provider to get everything up and running.

 The iPad Pro 12.9 (2021) is one of the most popular tablets for businesses.
 Apple has made some huge strides in its tablets in recent years, making big upgrades to iPadOS and closing the gap between laptops and tablets.
 A massive 9,720mAh battery with 18W charging and 128GB/256GB/1TB/2TB storage options are only the start of what makes the top-level iPad Pro one of the best business tablets to grab.
 Apple’s new M1 processor means it has as much power as a MacBook, and the stunning display and Magic Keyboard mean it’s a serious MacBook challenger in the office.